wryanj/gt_fsf_hw4_work_day_scheduler/README.md

 Using jQuery was much shorter than doing just vanilla javascript.
 I was able to get a fast grasp on why one would want to use such a framework, since it cut down on a lot of code lines compared to doing it without jQuery.
 I also didnt have to define variables for elements I wanted to get using javascript, since I can instead just get them by using $(selector) with jQuery.
 This was much less time consuming than the previous assignment for this reason.

+**Note** This is mobile responsive, but if you make it on a phone size viewport its not pretty with the margins and such.
+Had that been a hard requirement or had this been real life, I would have put more custom CSS and media queries in to make it good.
+But it works still and collapses fine so I left as is for this particular assignment.

 ## Credits
 I utilized some stack, w3 schools, mozilla, jQuery documentation and class notes to completed this work.
 The approach I took was all my own logic.